mlswg/mls-architecture/draft-ietf-mls-architecture.md

 MLS handshake messages can be sent encrypted (in an MLS PrivateMessage) or unencrypted (in an MLS PublicMessage).
-Applications may be designed such that intermediaries need to see handshake messages in order to enforce policy on which commits are allowed, and/or to provide MLS GroupInfo messages in a central location.
+Applications may be designed such that intermediaries need to see handshake messages, for example to enforce policy on which commits are allowed, or to provide MLS ratchet tree data in a central location.
 If handshake messages are unencrypted, it is especially important that they be sent over a channel with strong transport encryption (see {{security-and-privacy-considerations}} in order to prevent external